-If you are not presently on the NDF Vajrayana track but have a Vajrayana practice and wish to attend the retreat please email Lama Liz Monson: (contact info blocked).
+This retreat is open to those who have received Vajrayana transmission and are looking for deep practice support in community.
+If you are not presently on the NDF Vajrayana track but have a Vajrayana practice and wish to attend the retreat please email the NDF Vajrayana Coordinator at (contact info blocked).
 This retreat will be held in Noble Silence.

 Important Information.
 Please read carefully!
-A Zoom link will be emailed to all those registered after registration closes 2 days before the retreat opens.
+A Zoom link will be emailed to all those registered two days before the retreat.
 If you don't see an email from Natural Dharma Registrar or Wonderwell Mountain Refuge, it may have mistakenly been sent to your spam folder.
 Please open your spam folder and, if you find an email from us, open it and mark it as "Not spam."
 Please add the email address you see in the From line to your Contacts to ensure our emails land in your inbox.
-Contact us at (contact info blocked) if you do not receive the Zoom link.
+Contact us on Saturday at (contact info blocked) if you do not receive the Zoom link.

 Schedule (all times EDT)

 9:00 am – 12:00 pm Teaching and group practice